isomerpages/mse-sggreenplan/index.md

         image: /images/index/about-sgp30.jpg
         alt: Lorem Ipsum
     - infopic:
-        title: See how SGP30 will transform our city
+        title: See How the Green Plan Will Transform Our City
+        description: The Singapore Green Plan 2030 is a living plan that will touch every dimension of our lives.
         button: Discover more
         url: /core-values/
         image: /images/index/how-it-transforms.jpg